 Coming in the next issue: Cultures at Risk

 In case you missed these: Earlier issues of English Detective have articles on a number of topics, plus practice with over 200 words from the Academic Word List.
-You can check them out with the link to the back issues page below (or find what words were practiced each issue here. or here for the most recent issues.
+You can check them out with the link to the back issues page below (or find what words were practiced each issue here.
+Yje most recent issues are here.

 P.S.
 If you’re not already getting English Detective, you can subscribe by completing the form here.
 (It's free!)